 Or on Hacker News, an inaccuracy regarding the number of annual mass shootings overshadows the rest of the comment:

-One can argue that ‘Reddit is not real life’ and that being accurate one-hundred percent of the time is not necessary in the ‘real world’.
+One can argue that the internet is not real life and that being accurate one-hundred percent of the time is not necessary in the ‘real world’.
 I have always found this logic to be a cope.
-As the internet becomes a bigger and more important part of the global economy and society overall, especially with the growing popularity of sites like Reddit (whose stock has surged 200% since its IPO and seen record usage after the 2024 election), it stands to reason that ‘online life’ will occupy a greater share of life, so the former will become more important.
-It’s incredulous to say that the internet is not life or is not real when the internet is consuming a greater share of the pie that is the totality of life.
+It’s unconvincing to say that the internet is not life or is not real when the internet is consuming a greater share of the pie that is the totality of life.
 Being that humans use the internet and that digital avatars are disembodied representations of humans, the internet is thus an extension of the human experience.
 Second, people who have good and correct options have more social status overall at ‘real life’ too and are more successful at work and have more income, not just only successful online.
 It’s people with high-paying careers who tend to be more accurate, as employers especially for high-paying jobs value correctness.
 From my own observation, success and status online correlates with success offline.

-To tie this back to the section on likability, just because someone like Trump or Tate flagrantly lie or spread misinformation yet have high status and success, does not mean it’s reproducible for average people; this formula works for them, but for everyone else, accuracy matters.
-Without the platform and branding as they have, you’re stuck adhering to the boundaries of accuracy.
-It’s the same way that ‘being a professional basketball player’ works for Michael Jordan; it’s not the sort of thing that is reproducible for the average person.
+To tie this back to the section on likability, just because someone like Trump or Tate flagrantly lie or spread misinformation yet have high status and success, does not mean it’s reproducible for average people.
+This formula works for them, but for everyone else, accuracy matters.
+Without the platform and branding as they have, you’re stuck adhering to the guidelines of accuracy.
+It’s the same way that celebrities get preferential treatment, and then expecting that by dressing like Jonny Depp or something you will get similar treatment.

 Accuracy is easier said than done, as it’s hard enough getting the facts right, let alone having correct opinions.
 For example, during Covid, there was no consensus about the efficacy of masks or social distancing.
 There was conflicting or inconclusive data either way.
 We’re not even talking about opinions about masks, but just the facts and data if they work or not.
 Or if vaccinated people needed to wear masks or not.
 Or the effectiveness of vaccines at stopping the spread versus reducing mortality.
 The initial argument was that vaccines would reduce the spread, hence making masks unnecessary among the vaccinated.
 When case counts continued to rise, the goalposts were moved to reducing mortality.
 Recall the CDC initially advised (in a deleted tweet) against wearing masks.
 Or debate about the origins of Covid.
 The lab leak hypothesis was dismissed by the media and labeled on social media as ‘misinformation’, until 2021 when new information came to light and major media outlets took the possibility of a leak seriously, instead of just dismissing it as racist or a conspiracy.